 In accordance with the International Accounting Standard, the Company's lines and substations are recognised according to the revaluation method.
 A revaluation was conducted on those assets in the year 2008.
 The revaluation was based on two methods.
 First, it was based on the estimated reconstruction cost of the transmission system, which was calculated by independent experts at the beginning of year and projected to year-end 2008.
 Second, the operating value was measured using a cash flow analysis.
 The valuation period was from 2009 to 2013, with the future operating value calculated thereafter.
 The year's revaluation was based on the operating value, the main premises of which were the Company's operating budgets for the years 2009-2013, a 30% equity ratio and that Landsnet's tariff for transmission to distributors would reflect price developments in Iceland while the tariff for industrial users would reflect price level changes in the United States.
 The estimation of weighted-average cost of capital (WACC) was based on comparable companies abroad.
-It is the opinion of the Company's management that nothing gives reason for a revaluation in the year 2013.
-The revaluation has been categorised as level 3 fair value.
+It is the opinion of the Company's management that nothing gives reason for a revaluation in the year 2012.